Topener/XHR/README.md

 * `debug` (default `false`) - Do you want `Ti.API.info` to show API calls made
 * `requestHeaders` (default `[]`) - Add custom request headers to the request

-For some examples please check out the [examples.js](https://github.com/raulriera/XHR/blob/master/examples.js) file.
-Or browse around the [xhr.js](https://github.com/raulriera/XHR/blob/master/xhr.js) file.
-You can find in there support for GET, POST, PUT and DELETE
+For some examples please check out the [examples.js](https://github.com/topener/XHR/blob/master/examples.js) file.
+Or browse around the [xhr.js](https://github.com/topener/XHR/blob/master/xhr.js) file.
+You can find in there support for GET, POST, PUT, PATCH and DELETE

 ### requestHeaders property
 To add extra, custom, requestHeaders to the http request, you can set an array like this: